mfolsom/mfolsom/README.md

 ## About me ##
 I'm a software developer with a background in product management.
 I have successfully developed and launched several web and mobile applications, as well as APIs.
 I embrace challenging problems.
 I have a strong history of working with teams to tackle difficult technical problems and I don't mind a good whiteboard session to talk through class design, database schema's, or state management.

-- 🌱 I’m currently learning Typescript, React, Python, Unreal Engine, C++
+- 🌱 I’m currently learning:
+  - Improving my engineering skills
 - 🎨 Find me on [ArtStation](https://meganfolsom6.artstation.com)

 <!--